uiano/ABS_placement_via_propagation_maps/README.md

 ```

 where M is 1003 for Fig. 3, 1004 for Fig. 4, etc.

-You may need to install some Python packages.

 The code of the experiments can be found in experiments/jpaper_experiments.py.